-Westminster Abbey stands next to the magnificent Houses of Parliament and is steeped in more then 1,000 years of history.
+Westminster Abbey stands next to the magnificent Houses of Parliament and is steeped in more than 1,000 years of history.
 It has been the setting for every coronation since 1066, as well as 16 royal weddings.
 It is one of Britain's most important religious buildings, and here you'll discover a panorama of British history.
 Please note that the abbey is a working institution and subject to last minute closures.

 Britain is renowned for its pomp and ceremony and the British Royal Family is the most famous in the world.
 Today you'll join your guide for a walk through the heart of Royal London.
 Walk past the halls of government power in Whitehall to Horse Guards Parade, a vast ceremonial parading ground where the Queen’s troops are often found practicing their horsemanship.
 Here’s there’s a little museum that tells the story of the Household Cavalry.
 Take a walk through St. James’s Park to see Buckingham Palace, official residence of the Queen.
 Nearby is the Royal Mews and the guardians of the Gold State Coach.
 The Mews are a working stables and in addition to historic carriages, it’s also sometimes possible to see the horses.